Integrating Honeygain SDK with Windows .NET/C# applications

 Hgsdk.OptOut();

-Store information that user consent was revoked and inform SDK service that it should stop if it is running.
-Subsequent calls to .Start() will not be allowed to start SDK service.
+Records that user consent was revoked.
+The SDK service stops if it is running.
+Subsequent calls to .Start() are not allowed to start the SDK service.

 Verifying user consent state

-To verify if user consent was given call .IsOptedIn() method:
+To verify whether user consent was given, call .IsOptedIn():

 bool consent = Hgsdk.IsOptedIn();